 NES Cartridges

-Maybe my collection of Famicom cartridges is not super huge, but I collected almost all my favorite games I played as a kid.
-Unfortunately, I don’t have the original cartridges I owned as a kid, so I had to buy them again.
-My favorite games are unquestionably Super Mario Bros. (the first game I ever played on a game console!) and Tiny Toon Adventures (which was on my very first cartridge purchased with my mom).
-I have a few Chinese “reproductions” from AliExpress that are a bit more similar to what we could buy in Polish stores in the early 90s.
+My collection of Famicom cartridges might not be very large, but I have managed to gather almost all my favorite games that I played as a child.
+Unfortunately, I donā€™t have the original cartridges I owned back then, so I had to repurchase them.
+My all-time favorite games are unquestionably Super Mario Bros. (the first game I ever played on a console!) and Tiny Toon Adventures (which was on the very first cartridge I bought with my mom).
+I also have a few Chinese ā€œreproductionsā€ from AliExpress, which are similar to what we could buy in Polish stores in the early ā€™90s.

 Raspberry Pi

-The last but for sure not least, is my Raspberry Pi 3 model B+.
-This is not a retro computer (if you look closer, the board is from 2017), but I use it to emulate a number of different retro systems like: NES (the Pegasus runs games a bit slower than the original system), SNES, Sega Genesis, PC Engine, and Atari VCS.
+Last but certainly not least is my Raspberry Pi 3 Model B+.
+While itā€™s not a retro computer (the board dates from 2017), I use it to emulate a number of different retro systems, such as the NES (the Pegasus runs games slightly slower than the original system), SNES, Sega Genesis, PC Engine, and Atari VCS.

-What I like the most about these 8-bit machines is that, despite their limited video and sound capabilities, they can be used to create impressive games and demos.
-We still have a thriving community around these machines, and every year, new games are released.
-We now have instances of applications using the C64 and Atari 800XL’s more sophisticated graphic modes since our understanding of how to use the hardware has developed over the past 40 years.
+What I appreciate most about these 8-bit machines is that, despite their limited video and sound capabilities, they can still be used to create impressive games and demos.
+There is a thriving community around these machines, and every year, new games are released.
+We now see applications that utilize the C64 and Atari 800XLā€™s more sophisticated graphic modes, thanks to our deepened understanding of the hardware over the past 40 years.

 I am very sentimental about these old computers.
-Since I still have some room for them, I won’t give them away for now, but I definitely won’t extend my collection anytime soon. 😄
+Since I still have some space for them, I wonā€™t be giving them away anytime soon, though I definitely wonā€™t be expanding my collection either. šŸ˜„

-Learn more…
+Learn moreā€¦

 Find out more interesting facts about retro computers in the videos listed below.